opendevsecops/terraform-aws-scanner/README.md

 # AWS Scanner Terraform Module

-Terraform module which provides easy to configure AWS environment for running automated security scanning solutions at scheduled intervals.
+This terraform module provides easy to configure AWS environment for running automated security scanning solutions at scheduled intervals.
 You configure it.
 AWS will run it at minimal cost.

+Running various types of scanners as part of your DevOps process is esential to keep on top of vulnerabilities.
+Ofthen this task is perfect by standalone tools such as Nessus, Nexpose, OpenVAS or even Qualys.
+However, all of these tools have their own blindspots and are not very DevOps-friendly.
+This module provides you a good starting point to improve your automated scanning infrastructure once and for all.

 ## Getting Started